Follow Shawn Mendes on the Road in His YouTube Doc

 In spite of his fame, Mendes hasn't forgotten his roots.
 Now, he's paying it forward by commenting on other people's covers of his music.
 "I genuinely do.
 I comment and I just hope they become the top comment, because I just know what that would have meant to me in that moment, back when I made that cover, to have that artist comment on it.
 It is a full 360 of the world, and it's amazing."
 After all, without YouTube and other social media platforms, Mendes said he didn't know if he "would have had the confidence to stand in front of people and sing."

-YouTube "allowed me to grow a fanbase," Mendes continued, thereby helping him gain "confidence to get on the stage" Without it, "I don't know if it would've ended up happening."
+YouTube "allowed me to grow a fanbase," Mendes continued, thereby helping him gain "confidence to get on the stage."
+Without it, "I don't know if it would've ended up happening."

-Personally and professionally, Mendes added, "My greatest challenge my greatest goal is to wake up every day and to do noting that is not purely and authentically me, to not let people's opinions of me change the way that I want to make music and the way that I want to live life."
+Personally and professionally, Mendes added, "My greatest challenge and my greatest goal is to wake up every day and to do nothing that is not purely and authentically me, to not let people's opinions of me change the way that I want to make music and the way that I want to live life."

 As far as his future is concerned, Mendes told the audience, "I want to come back here every two years and do another video like this and sit in the middle of this room.
-It's not about the size of what's next—it's about making sure that it consistently feels this good every two years."
+It's not about the size of what's nextl it's about making sure that it consistently feels this good every two years."

 We and our partners use cookies on this site to improve our service, perform analytics, personalize advertising, measure advertising performance, and remember website preferences.
 By using the site, you consent to these cookies.
 For more information on cookies including how to manage your consent visit our Cookie Policy.